-View of western Oahu and Kailua Bay from Nu’uanu Pali Lookout
+View of eastern Oahu and Kailua Bay from Nu’uanu Pali Lookout

 Venturing out from Oahu in kayaks